 - Parts 1 and 3 (escalation cohorts): Subjects with locally advanced or metastatic non resectable solid tumors, whose disease has progressed despite all standard therapies or for whom no further standard or clinically acceptable therapy exists.

-- Part 4 (expansion cohorts in combination with pembrolizumab): Subjects with melanoma, HNSCC, G/GEA, RCC, or TCC, or NSCLC, with locally advanced or metastatic, non resectable disease, which has progressed despite all standard therapies or for whom no standard or clinically acceptable therapy exists.
+- Part 4 (expansion cohorts in combination with pembrolizumab): Subjects with melanoma (all types), HNSCC, G/GEA, RCC, TCC, NSCLC, or MSI-high, TMB-high, MMR-deficient tumors, with locally advanced or metastatic, non resectable disease, which is either CPI-naive (melanoma, HNSCC, NPC) or progressed despite all standard therapies including CPI (NSCLC, RCC, TCC, uveal melanoma, MSI-high, TMB-high, or MMR-deficient solid tumors) or for whom no standard or clinically acceptable therapy exists.

 - All subjects with non-squamous NSCLC must have documentation of absence of tumor activating EGFR mutations and absence of ALK gene rearrangements.